rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > Unearthly and eternal there is mine.

 - Nezami Ganjavi (trans.
 Dick Davis), *Layli and Majnun*, pg.
 199

+> Sam used to say that Marx was the most fortunate person he had ever met - he was lucky with lovers, in business, in looks, in life.
+But the longer Sadie knew Marx, the more she thought Sam hadn't truly understood the nature of Marx's good fortune.
+Marx was fortunate because he saw everything as if it were a fortuitous bounty.
+It was impossible to know - were persimmons his favorite fruit, or had they just now become his favorite fruit because there they were, growing in his own backyard?
+He had certainly never mentioned persimmons before.

+- *Tomorrow, and Tomorrow, and Tomorrow*, Gabrielle Zevin, pg.
+266

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.